ziuziakowska/linux/Documentation/arch/arm64/morello.rst

 When a signal handler is invoked:

-* PCC is reset to CMAX (see Generalities_ in the Register handling section), and its address is set as usual to the signal handler's.
+* PCC is reset to CROOT (see Generalities_ in the Register handling section), and its address is set as usual to the signal handler's.
   This means in particular that **signal handlers are always run in Executive**.
 Accordingly, the signal frame is stored on the Executive stack (i.e. through CSP_EL0), if the alternate signal stack is not used.

-* CLR (C30) is also reset to CMAX, and its address set as usual (to the signal trampoline).
+* CLR (C30) is also reset to CROOT, and its address set as usual (to the signal trampoline).
 This allows a signal handler to return to the trampoline using the ``ret clr`` instruction, in addition to the usual ``ret [lr]`` instruction.